billhennessy/hennessysview2020/content/posts/2020/coronavirus-exposes-medicine.md

 type: "post"
 ---

-In the 2003 movie, "Northfork," two pseudo-government agents working for a power company try to convince a devout Mormon farmer to get out of his home before the construction of dam floods him out.
+In the 2003 movie, "Northfork," two pseudo-government agents working for a power company try to convince a devout Mormon farmer to get out of his home before the construction of a dam floods him out.

 The farmer insists he must first receive a sign from God.
 The Mormon has built a replica of Noah's ark, which he expects will rise with the waters and sail him and has wives to safety.